 Pablo Picasso’s famous lithograph “Dove of Peace” was an integral part of the Paris Peace Congress poster held in Paris in 1949.
 Later, Picasso developed this depiction of a dove into a simple drawing that was used as a symbol of hope during the Cold War and became one of the most recognizable symbols of peace.
-The lithograph was very interesting, playful in shades of white and gray.
+The lithograph was very interesting, playful in shades of white and grey.
 Picasso captured the essence of the dove shape and, besides its simplicity, created a powerful image of great liveliness.
 Unlike ordinary doves, his legs completely covered with feathers and they looked exquisite and unusual.
 That dove became a symbol of peace.

 The depiction of doves later became a common motif in the artistic work of Pablo Picasso.
 This proud bird often depicts in merry flight carrying olive branches and flowers in its beak, wings, and legs.
 Picasso later developed a realistic image of a classic dove into a simple drawing that can be understood by all people, regardless of religion and culture.

 The white dove often appears on drawings, posters, and signs of events that promote peace, such as the Olympics, protests against violence, and pacifist literature.

 The dove has a significant place in the Bible, as it corresponds to the reputation and beauty of this bird.